Venues of the 1994 Winter Olympics

 The 1994 Winter Olympics were held in and around Lillehammer, Norway, from 12 to 27 February 1994.
 Ten competition and fourteen non-competition venues were used, most of which were subsequently used for the 1994 Winter Paralympics.
 The Games were spread out over ten venues in five municipalities in two counties, Oppland and Hedmark.
-Lillehammer, with approximately 25,000 inhabitants, and Hamar and Gjøvik, both with approximately 27,000 inhabitants, are all situated on the lake Mjøsa.
+Lillehammer Municipality, with approximately 25,000 inhabitants, and Hamar Municipality and Gjøvik Municipality, both with approximately 27,000 inhabitants, are all situated on the lake Mjøsa.
 Gjøvik and Hamar are 45 and 54 km south of Lillehammer, respectively.
-Hunderfossen is 15 km north of Lillehammer, but located within the municipality. Øyer and Ringebu, each with just under 5,000 inhabitants, are 18 and 50 km north of Lillehammer, respectively, in the valley Gudbrandsdalen.
+Hunderfossen is 15 km north of the town of Lillehammer, but located within Lillehammer Municipality. Øyer Municipality and Ringebu Municipality, each with just under 5,000 inhabitants, are 18 and 50 km north of Lillehammer, respectively, in the valley Gudbrandsdalen.
 Lillehammer had four competition venues, Hamar had two competition venues, while Hunderfossen, Gjøvik, Øyer and Ringebu had one competition venue each.

 In Lillehammer, Lysgårdsbakkene Ski Jumping Arena features twin ski jumping hills.
 The large hill has a hill size of 138 and a K-point of 120, while the normal hill has a hill size of 100 and a critical point of 90.
 The hill has capacity for 35,000 spectators and hosted, in addition to the ski jumping events, the opening and closing ceremonies.
 Birkebeineren Ski Stadium featured cross-country skiing and biathlon, with the stadium itself having a capacity for 31,000 spectators during cross-country skiing and 13,500 during biathlon.
 In addition, spectators could watch from along the tracks.
 For the cross-country men's 4 × 10 km relay, over 203,000 people applied for the 31,000 seats.
 Kanthaugen Freestyle Arena featured a capacity for 15,000 spectators.
 All the outdoor skiing arenas had free areas, which saw up to 25,000 extra spectators at the team jump and 75,000 extra spectators at the 50 km.